About the Program

 Interdisciplinary Study: The Media and Communication PhD program encourages interdisciplinary coursework, research and interactions among faculty and students with interest in the humanities and social sciences.

-Areas of Specialization: Faculty members specialize and offer substantial coursework in diverse areas related to media and communication, including communication effects and psychological processes; emerging media and technology; global media, social change and activism; journalism studies; media, identity and representation; the media industry, law and policies; political communication; and popular communication.
+Areas of Specialization: Faculty members specialize and offer coursework in diverse areas related to media and communication, including communication effects and psychological processes; emerging media and technology; global media, social change and activism; journalism studies; media, identity and representation; the media industry, law and policies; political communication; and popular communication.

 Job Prospects: The Media and Communication PhD program is designed to prepare graduates for work as professors in colleges and universities around the world.
 Graduates also hold a variety of positions in the communication and other commercial industries as well as in nonprofit organizations.